retsak/haveibeenpwnedpasswords-API/README.md

     pwsh ./Check-HIBPPassword.ps1 -BrowserExportFile ./edge-passwords.csv
     ```

-3. The script detects both comma- and semicolon-delimited exports, looks for the `password`/`password_value` column, and queues every non-empty entry.
+3. The script detects both comma- and semicolon-delimited exports, captures the `name`, `url`, `username`, and optional `note` columns, and queues every non-empty password.
 4. You can pass multiple exports at once:

     ```powershell